maths/moodle-qtype_stack/doc/en/CAS/Validator.md

 ## Combining validators

-If you wish to test for a number of separate properties then it is probably best to create separate functions for each poperty and combine them into a single validator.
+If you wish to test for a number of separate properties then it is probably best to create separate functions for each property and combine them into a single validator.

 For example, imagine you would like the following: